 Do you think #MillennialMoms are different than past generations?
 Do we face different challenges?
 If so, how?

 MP: I assume that raising kids has always been hard, but I do think our generation has different challenges.
-One challenge for me is to rip the iphone out of the strong hands of my three year old, and more generally - to regulate her access to screens.
+One challenge for me is to rip the iphone out of the strong hands of my three-year-old, and more generally - to regulate her access to screens.
 I also think smart phones and watches make it harder for us as parents to be present with out kids at all times.

 AK: I think there is so much more pressure on millennial moms than past generations.
 Social media is constantly shaming moms for vaccinating, or not vaccinating, not putting kids in sports, or putting them in sports that are too aggressive, what bedtimes should be, etc. It is constant judgment.
 Past generations didn’t have to deal with the flow of parenting “advice” offered on a daily basis through social media.
-Moms are able to hide behind the keyboard to offer their “two cents” on things they never would have said face-to-face.
+Moms are able to hide behind the keyboard to offer their “two cents” on things they would never have said face-to-face.
 It’s harsh and can make any great mom feel like she is doing something wrong.
 We also have to face challenges of keeping up with new social media apps, cell phone use, and other technology that our kids seem to learn before we do.
 Just when I think I have my kids’ social media secrets figured out, the apps change the game to make things easier to hide or allow anonymous comments.
 It’s rough.

 Bonus: why should law students (moms or not!) get involved in the ABA Law Student Division?